Lisa McClendon

 Lisa McClendon (born Edletha Lorraine Peoples; October 17, 1975) is an American jazz-gospel-soul artist.
 She started her music career, in 2002, with the release of My Diary, Your Life by Shabach Entertainment.
 Her second album, Soul Music, released in 2003 by Epic Records and Integrity Gospel.
 This would be her Billboard magazine breakthrough release upon the Gospel Albums chart.
 The third album, Live from the House of Blues, was released in 2006 by Columbia Records alongside Epic Records and Integrity Gospel.
 The album would chart again, but this time around on the Heatseekers Albums chart as well.
 She would release an independent album on Blusoul Records in 2009, Reality, and this charted on the Gospel Albums chart.

-In 2015, she released the long-awaited album 5AM, The Sound of Waking up to Him.
+In 2015, she released the long-awaited album 5AM - The Sound of Waking up to Him.

+Since then, Lisa has released many noteworthy singles - including "Brilliant", "Mood", and "Perfect".

 Early life

 McClendon was born on October 17, 1975, in Palatka, Florida, as Edletha Lorraine Peoples.
 She is the daughter of a preacher, and she started singing in her church at 12 years of age.